drashland/website-v2/docs/sinco/v4.x/1_getting_started/2_about_sinco.md

 ## Suggestions

-1. Using Chrome.
-While we have no preference on what you wish to use, and we won't force you to use a certain browser, it's worth noting that running a Firefox headless instance and communicating it via the Chrome Devtools Protocol (CDP) can be around 50-66% slower than using Chrome.
+_Using Chrome_.
+While we have no preference on what you wish to use, and we will not force you to use a certain browser, it is worth noting that running a Firefox headless instance and communicating it via the Chrome Devtools Protocol (CDP) can be around 50-66% slower than using Chrome.
 This would mean that generally speaking, each test case (if you are using Sinco to run tests) would take 50% longer if the browser chosen is Firefox.
 This is why we would suggest Chrome if you have no specific preferences, as it will drastically speed up your tests.